calebabutler/vam/README.md

-# yim
+# yom
-Yim is the simplest aur helper ever made.
+Yom is the simplest aur helper ever made.
 It is 52 lines of source code.
 That is so short, that on a computer with no internet connection, you can hand type the entire source code in less than 5 minutes.
 Sadly the program is useless on a computer with no internet.
 It has three options:

-    yim -d # -> downloads aur packages and their aur dependencies yim -u # -> downloads aur updates and notifies the user yim -s # -> searches the aur through aur names and descriptions
+    yom -d # -> downloads aur packages and their aur dependencies yom -u # -> downloads aur updates and notifies the user yom -s # -> searches the aur through aur names and descriptions

 Nam requires bash, git, jshon, and curl.